 The Disappointment Of Panniers

-The first time I got panniers, they were underwhelming, disappointing and (surprisingly) quite inconvenient.
+The first time I got panniers, they were underwhelming, disappointing and (surprisingly) inconvenient.

-And then the second time I got panniers, they were also underwhelming, disappointing and (unsurprisingly) quite inconvenient.
-Generally for the same reasons.
+And then the second time I got panniers, they too were underwhelming, disappointing and (unsurprisingly) inconvenient.

 Cue the haters!!